Home Hernia Mesh Hernias Umbilical Hernia

 Patients with a small and reducible hernia (one where you can push the bulge back in) that causes no discomfort may have the option to wait before getting surgery.
 In this watchful waiting process, you and your doctor will continue to monitor the hernia for changes.

-Untreated umbilical hernias may continue to grow in size and eventually cause pain and discomfort.
+Untreated umbilical hernias may continue to grow and eventually cause pain and discomfort.
 Patients who decide to wait should also know that there is a 4% risk of strangulation within five years.
 It’s important to closely watch the hernia and report any new or worsening symptoms to a doctor.

 Hernia Mesh in Umbilical Hernia Repair